stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_remediation_runbook.md

       ![Section5 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section5-create-automation.png)

-2. Next, enter in `Approval-Timer` in the **Name** and past in below notes in the **Description** box.
+2. Next, enter in `Runbook-ECS-Scale-Up` in the **Name** and past in below notes in the **Description** box.
 This is to provide descriptions on what this playbook does.
 (Systems Manager supports putting in nots as markdown, so feel free to format it as needed.)

       ```
         # What is does this automation do?